GauravKatare/Fake-Catch/README.md

 * Google colab.
 * Google Firebase.
 * Pycharm.
-* Voice Cloning API from CorentinJ **https://github.com/CorentinJ/Real-Time-Voice-Cloning**
+* Voice Cloning support from CorentinJ **https://github.com/CorentinJ/Real-Time-Voice-Cloning**
 * TensorFlow
 ### Feedback
 * If you find any bugs kindly post it.